kelleydmoore-aws/capstone_project/README.md

 Keyboard and Mouse
 - Users of the computer need a way to interact with the machine.
 The Keyboard and Mouse are the primary way users accomplish this.
+- The keyboard is a device that a user can type different letters, numbers, and symbols into the computer of which the output presents onto a monitor.
+This device mimics how old school typewriters used to function and is necessary for everyday use of the computer.
+- The Mouse is another peripheral device that enables the user to provide input to the computer.
+- The user operates the mouse via grasping it in their hand and moving the device in correspondence with an on-screen arrow.
+Commands can then be entered by using the left and right buttons on the top of the mouse.
+- The importance of both devices cannot be overstated.
+Without them, the user would be unable to perform even the simplest of tasks on a PC.

 Resources